Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 A bit of Disclaimer first;

-I was recently invited by Google Adsense research team here in London headquarters for feedback on upcoming projects.
-I am not revealing anything from the private research session.
+I was recently invited by the Google Adsense research team here in London headquarters for feedback on upcoming projects.
+I am not revealing anything from the private research session in this blog post.

 About Page-level Ads

 Page-level ads are the new format of Adsense advertisements available to the publishers.
 The feature is still in beta and is available only to limited Adsense publishers.

 Google Adsense hasn’t announced these new Ad formats officially, but it has started rolling out to publishers and testing them.

 Latest update: Page-level Ads are now available for all publishers.

 With a rapid increase in mobile consumption, it’s become necessary for Adsense to introduce innovative Ads that highly convert on mobile devices.
 Responsive Ad Units, available to all Adsense publishers, are one of the most useful solutions available at present for mobile devices.